 Second, the general method of stain removal

 Different fabrics should use different decontamination methods.
-At present, the main methods for removing stains are spray method, soaking method, wiping method and absorption method.
+At present, the main methods for removing stains are spraying, soaking, wiping and absorbing.

 (1) Spray method

 A method for removing water-soluble stains by using the spraying force of a spray gun.
 Suitable for fabrics with tight structure and strong bearing capacity.

 (Two) soaking method

 The use of chemicals or detergents and stains on the fabric have a sufficient reaction time to achieve the method of removing stains.
 It is suitable for fabrics with tightly combined stains and fabrics and large stain areas.

 (Three) wipe method

 Wipe the stain with a brush or a clean white cloth to remove the stain.
 Suitable for fabrics with lighter stains or easier stain removal.